Your Home on Campus

 Learn more about university apartments and submit an application.

-Check out the step-by-step guide for how to apply for housing for first-year students, transfer students, international students, and students who lived on campus their first year and want to return for another year, as well as information about housing options for graduate students and families.
+Check out the step-by-step guide for how to register for housing for first-year students, transfer students, international students, and students who lived on campus their first year and want to return for another year, as well as information about housing options for graduate students and families.

 You have many room types to choose from at the University of Oregon.
 About 80 percent of the rooms available on campus are double rooms, but there are also triple rooms, single rooms, and suite-style rooms available.
-When you apply for housing, we’ll ask you to pick your top five room choices by building.
+When you register for housing, we’ll ask you to pick your top five room choices by building.